 Section 30145—Acquisition of Foreign Exchange

-Federal agencies are encouraged to use ITS.gov, or issue foreign currency payments electronically and to issue international U.S. dollar wire transfer payments.
-For more information on ITS.gov, see subsection 30115.10e or see Fiscal Service.
+Federal entities are encouraged to use ITS.gov, or issue foreign currency payments electronically and to issue international U.S. dollar wire transfer payments.
+For more information on ITS.gov, see subsection 30115.10e or contact Payment Management in Fiscal Service (see Contacts).

 30145.10—Exchange of U.S. Dollars for Foreign Currencies

-Agencies (other than those specifically responsible for dealing with the value of the dollar in foreign exchange such as Treasury and the Federal Reserve) should avoid holding foreign currency balances in excess of immediate working requirements.
-When exchanging U.S. dollars for foreign currencies, agencies must observe the following guidelines that apply to exchanges:
+Federal entities (other than those specifically responsible for dealing with the value of the dollar in foreign exchange such as Treasury and the Federal Reserve) should avoid holding foreign currency balances in excess of immediate working requirements.
+When exchanging U.S. dollars for foreign currencies, federal entities must observe the following guidelines that apply to exchanges:

-U.S. Government agencies should attempt to reduce exchange risks for the United States in international programs by taking steps to ensure that a larger portion of the program expenditures is in the United States, or financial arrangements are in U.S. dollars or dollar equivalents.
+U.S. Government federal entities should attempt to reduce exchange risks for the United States in international programs by taking steps to ensure that a larger portion of the program expenditures is in the United States, or financial arrangements are in U.S. dollars or dollar equivalents.

 30145.20—Operating Account Balance Limitations